drawveloper/js-closures-workshop/index.md

 ### What is a closure?

 A closure is the "**memory**" of a function.
-A function can *remember* the where it was created.
+A function can *remember* where it was created.
 No matter where it ends up, it can always talk about
 the things in the hills down below (outer scopes).